bstefanescu/qutejs/web/doc/docs/app/data.md

 To get an existing property object you can use the `prop(name)` method.

-Another usefull method is the property `link(target, name)` method which will create a **mirror property** on another object.
+Another useful method is the property `link(target, name)` method which will create a **mirror property** on another object.
 Any modification on the mirror property will be reflected on the source application property.  \
 In this way, you can link application properties to a service instance, to simplify accessing the application property:

 ```jsq